Skip to content

 discover

 Discover Icom radios on LAN and USB serial ports.
 Results are grouped by radio identity — the same physical radio connected via both LAN and USB appears as one entry with two connection methods.
+Optional Hamlib flags add assisted discovery and read-only validation for external rigctld provider setup.

 rigplane discover # LAN + serial